three014/MelodyMart/README.md

 # Admin page for Music Store Backend
 # Notes

+Lastest commit notes from old admin branch before I broke it in half:
+"Updated product list page, now shows all 15 products and quantity, thank you Lasya and Brandon.
+There was another change I think I did, I can't remember.
+Oh well, easy come easy go."

 To fix: User.jsx filled with dummy data, needs to pull from db

 Issues with parse admin is true or false in App.js